 So much for that idea!

-"So much for that idea" is something that you say when you're trying to solve a problem, and you try one solution that doesn't work.
+You say "So much for that idea" when you're trying to solve a problem, and you've tried one solution to the problem but it didn't work.

 The other way that "So much for ___" works is by adding a gerund afterward: